From Continuity to Smoothness

 context, we usually omit explicit mention of it and refer simply to "the smooth manifold \(M\)."

 Two cautions of substance.
-First, the smooth structure is genuinely additional data: a given topological manifold
+First, the smooth structure is genuinely additional data.
+A given topological manifold may

-may carry several distinct smooth structures, and the small-dimensional case will be witnessed concretely
+carry several distinct smooth structures, and the small-dimensional case will be witnessed concretely in the standard

-in the standard smooth structures section, when we exhibit two inequivalent smooth structures on the underlying
+smooth structures section, when we exhibit two inequivalent smooth structures on the underlying topological space

 From a Smooth Atlas to a Smooth Structure

-Defining a smooth structure as a maximal smooth atlas has a practical disadvantage: a maximal atlas is enormous,
+Defining a smooth structure as a maximal smooth atlas has a practical disadvantage.
+A maximal atlas is enormous, and it

-containing every chart on every open subset that is smoothly compatible with every other admitted
+contains every chart on every open subset that is smoothly compatible with every other admitted chart.
+We never

-chart.
-We never construct a maximal atlas by listing its charts.
-The following proposition supplies the working tool:
+construct a maximal atlas by listing its charts.
+The following proposition supplies the working tool.
+Any smooth atlas

-any smooth atlas determines a unique smooth structure containing it, so to specify a smooth structure it suffices to
+determines a unique smooth structure containing it, so to specify a smooth structure it suffices to specify any smooth

 Proposition: Smooth Structure Generated by an Atlas